ruhlmcu/Intro-To-AR-using-ARFoundation/REAME.md

 1. Android SDK (required for Android app)
 1. Install Visual Studio Code (optional)

 There are several topics that could also be covered however these are the necessary steps.

+The course does not cover:

-I will not be covering version control of code.
-I use GitHub and GitHub Desktop.
+1. Code version control of code.
+You may want to investigate GitHub and GitHub Desktop.
+1. Magic Leap development.
+1. HoloLens development.

 The installation of Visual Studio Code (a development code editor) is included for convenience.
 Unity3D allows for the editing of C# code and other text through an external editor.
 I have found that Visual Studio Code integrates very well and has several convenient extensions for C#.